Amazon One Vendor: What Is It and How Will It Affect Your Brand?

 There's flexibility in this dual-selling method.
 But brands may soon have to give up control over where and how their products are listed—to the hands of Amazon itself.

-So, if your brand has been avoiding a 1P relationship with Amazon to retain more control over your listings, you may be forced 1P anyways for the ASINs that Amazon determines are advantageous for a wholesale relationship.
+So, if your brand has been avoiding a first-party relationship with Amazon to retain more control over your listings, you may be forced first-party anyways for the ASINs that Amazon determines are advantageous for a wholesale relationship.
 If you try to sidestep this and authorize specific third-party marketplace sellers (resellers) to sell your wares instead, Amazon reserves the right to prevent your brand from being sold by marketplace sellers entirely.

 As tech website Recode points out, this policy isn’t brand new.
-Amazon has long said that brands selling to retailers outside of Amazon that also want to sell on their platform are expected “to give Amazon Retail the option to source those product at competitive terms for sale as Retail items only.”
+Amazon has long said that brands selling to retailers outside of Amazon that also want to sell on their platform are expected “to give Amazon Retail the option to source those products at competitive terms for sale as Retail items only.”

 Now, the policy may actually be enforced.